• Home

 DIY TRASH & RECYCLING CENTER

-We recently completed a DIY trash and recycling center.
-The trash bin with a butcher block we’ve built by hacking a kitchen cart with wire baskets 6 years ago started to fall apart.
-I really liked the fact that trash can was hidden and we had the additional space to use as either a cutting board when cooking or just countertop space.
 In the meantime, our needs have changed.
-City of Chicago brought back the recycling program, so a separate area was needed to collect recyclables.
-That additional trash bag was a sore to the eye, just hanging by the side of the trash bin.
+The city of Chicago brought back the recycling program, so a separate area was needed to collect recyclables.
+That additional trash bag was sore to the eye, just hanging by the side of the trash bin.
 On top of that, we needed additional storage space for vegetables that didn’t require refrigeration such as onions, potatoes, and squash types.
 We needed a hack to build a trash and recycling center.

 All of these led me to look for a kitchen island.
 I’ve looked at various sizes and configurations both first hand as well as second hand and found just what I needed at Wayfair.com.